gustavohmsilva/NoManaMage/README.md

 # NoManaMage
-Game in curent development, part of the Twitch Series of Lives "Defold for Fun"
+Part of the Twitch Series of Lives "Defold for Fun"

+This game isn't in active development, being more of a base project for others to fork and create their own games.

 https://www.youtube.com/playlist?list=PL61kTUcYddBPEs1JjLrlrmqa4pN8znl8U